 Hale Telescope is a 5.1m (200 inch) Reflector Telescope at Palomar Observatory.
-It began operation in 1949 and was the largest reflecting telescope until 1976 when the Large Altazimuth Telescope (BTA-6) was built.
+It began operation in 1949 and was the largest reflecting telescope until 1976 when the BTA-6 was built.
 It is named for George Ellery Hale who orchestrated its construction.

 The telescope has an Equatorial Mount, using a Serrurier Truss, a design that maintains optical alignment despite Gravity.
 The mirror is a glass (Pyrex) Monolithic Mirror made by Corning Glass Works.
 It is designed so it can function as a Cassegrain Reflector, a Prime Focus reflector, or a Coudé Focus Telescope reflector.